tonywu6/mdbookkit/docs/src/rustdoc-links/naming-items.md

   > - [`std::net::UdpSocket`]
   > - [`size_of::<T>()`][std::mem::size_of]

-- From crate(s) in your project, for example:
+- Items from crate(s) in your workspace, by specifying their paths, for example:

   > ```md
   > - [`mdbookkit::env::is_ci`]